aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 Managing AWS service quotas effectively is crucial for maintaining operational continuity and preventing unexpected disruptions to business-critical applications.
 While AWS provides native solutions like Service Quotas and Trusted Advisor for limit monitoring, organizations often face challenges in implementing comprehensive quota management strategies, particularly for resources not covered by these services.
 AWS provides a [Quota Monitor solution](https://aws.amazon.com/solutions/implementations/quota-monitor/) which allows customers to manage several AWS service Quotas.
 However there are quotas which are not currently exposed through the AWS Service Quota service and cannot be managed by these solutions.

-This solution in this repository provides an automation to manage quotas which are not captured by above solutions.
+This Guidance in this repository provides an automation to manage quotas which are not captured by above solutions.
 It uses a flexible, pull-based model that allows customers to monitor Any AWS service quota, if they are not covered by AWS Trusted Advisor or Service Quotas.
-This solution empowers organizations to:
+This Guidance empowers organizations to:

 * Create custom quota monitoring templates for any AWS service
 * Define and track service-specific limits using AWS API calls